 Ascot has launched its appeal with a £100,000 donation.
 All money raised will be split between four frontline charities: The National Emergencies Trust Relief Fund, NHS Charities Together, The Care Workers Charity and the Berkshire Community Foundation Coronavirus Fund.

-Photos posted using the campaign hashtags will be turned into a giant rainbow mosaic image tribute which will become a permanent installation at Ascot Racecourse.
+Photos posted using the campaign hashtags will be turned into a giant rainbow mosaic image tribute, becoming a permanent installation at Ascot Racecourse.

 How To Get Involved: